 2. The product manager can call a meeting with all the stakeholders in the room and then let them fight it out.

 This is design by committee, and it rarely yields anything beyond mediocrity.
 In this model, very common in large companies, the product manager is really a roadmap administrator.

 3. The product manager can do his or her job.

-Now probably you will ask me, “why did you not simply took over and become a Product Manager and do it yourself”.
+Now probably you will ask me, “why did you not simply take over and become a Product Manager and do it yourself”.
 Well…such a position is very important.
-I am always aware about my skills and knowledge level and when I saw how people understand what and how the Product Manager must do and behave I considered that I was simply not ready to take this responsibility, I didn’t have sufficient knowledge and for me the best was to watch and learn.
+I am always aware about my skills and knowledge level and when I saw how people understand what and how the Product Manager must do and behave, I considered that I was simply not ready to take this responsibility, I didn’t have sufficient knowledge and for me the best was to watch and learn.
 I always consider that first is important to learn and observe how the things are done, prepare for the future and build a strategy before to really jump in.
 So in the past I didn’t have sufficient experience to do this.
 But after some years working on different projects in different circumstances, I have now a very clear picture about what this role means and I must say that from this moment on I am always ready to take over such an opportunity, but I must be convinced that it’s worth to get involved.
 So I would like to share with you here my perspective about what a good product manager means.
 In fact I am totally ready to be Product Manager, I just need a tech products that can make me tick.
 I am looking to meet soon that kind of tech-product that will convince me it has a real potential to serve a great cause.
 Meantime let me share my perspective about what a great Product Manager must do.

 That being said my intention here is to convince you of this 3rd way of managing a product.
 Namely: “The product manager can do his or her job”